realTobby/BambooCraft/README.md

 # BambooCraft
-Custom Minecraft Server for Version 1.15.2
+Custom Minecraft Server for Version (not decided yet)

+Maybe Alpha or Beta or a newer Version of Minecraft

 (WIP)